Lamar Odom describes addiction taking over his life

 Then addiction took over his life, and he spiraled out of control and nearly died.

-"I have lived a blessed life," Odom said.
-"I have had a microscope on my life for a long time.
-I want to help people along on this ride."
+"I've lived a blessed life and had a microscope on my life for a long time," Odom said.
+"But, you know, now I'm just trying to live the right way and try to help people along this ride."

 Only 40 years old, Odom's life has seen amazing highs and extreme lows.

 "Addiction is a disease," he said.
-"It's nothing to be shameful about."
+"You know, so, if your brain is diseased, you're not going to be able to make the rational thoughts that an un-diseased brain would make.
+So it's nothing to be shameful about."

+Odom will share his story Saturday night at the Miramar Cultural Center.
+Tickets to "Lamar Odom: The Final Score" start at $45 and can be purchased online at Ticketmaster.

 Copyright 2019 by WPLG Local10.com - All rights reserved.